YangVincent/YangVincent.github.io/_posts/2019-12-26-snowboarding.md

 * [Snowboard Trick Terminology and Guide](https://snowboardaddiction.com/blogs/jib-board-basics/snowboard-terminology)
 * [How Sidecut Works](https://www.youtube.com/watch?v=uE1YdDj_L0o)

+Next board to try: Figure out if length really is the big factor, or if it was the hybrid rocker.

 ## Boards I've Used; My Sizing
 * Snowboard size (cm): 144-152
 * Snowboard width (mm): 246-250